 Travel is a subject close to my heart.
 And keeping an eye on what travel influencers and digital nomads are sharing on social media comes naturally to me.
-While this is interesting to me as an individual who loves to travel and dabbles in travel blogging and vlogging, it could be very useful information for organisations in the travel space.
+While this is interesting to me as an individual who loves to travel and dabbles in travel blogging and vlogging, it could be very useful information for organizations in the travel space.

 I took a look at the last 3 months social media buzz around what travel bloggers were saying in Singapore.
 And here are just some observations I thought were interesting.

 First, travelers have developed a vocabulary of their own.
 And brands/businesses need to learn it to be able to talk to this set of people.
-Check out some of the popular travel related hashtags in the word cloud below.
+Check out some of the popular travel-related hashtags in the word cloud below.
 These are just in the last 3 months for one country.
 The vocabulary will evolve and grow and it’ll be interesting to keep an eye on the modifications to this taxonomy for regions across the world.

 Next, people often share pictures from the airport, pictures of the aircraft and the interiors from their flight.
 In addition, some of us love to brag about the lounge access at the airport or that business class seat.
 What this means is that airports need to have more “Insta-worthy” spaces or in other words better aesthetics.
 Free upgrades or complimentary lounge access for travel bloggers are another way to get some word of mouth.